 The interim condensed consolidated financial statements have been prepared in compliance with IAS 34, Interim Financial Reporting as issued by International Accounting Standards Board ("IASB"), under the historical cost convention on the accrual basis except for certain financial instruments which have been measured at fair values.
 Accordingly, these interim condensed consolidated financial statements do not include all the information required for a complete set of financial statements.
-These interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in the company's Annual Report on Form 20-F for the year ended March 31, 2023.
+These interim condensed consolidated financial statements and related notes included in the company's Annual Report on Form 20-F for the year ended March 31, 2023.
 Accounting policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.